-The Bobcat Fire has burned 115,997 acres, and the Lake Fire has burned 31,089 acres of public and private property in Los Angeles County.
-On October 13, 2020, the Board of Supervisors approved a motion directing the Office of Emergency Management to activate the Recovery Section of the County Emergency Operations Center and coordinate with County departments to take all necessary actions to effectuate the recovery phase for the impacted communities.
-Public Works is the co-lead for the Debris Removal and Rebuilding Task Force.
-In coordination with the State and similar to the programs implemented during the Woolsey Fire, Public Works is preparing Private Property Debris Removal programs for the removal of fire debris and damaged trees from residential properties.
+The Bobcat Fire burned 115,997 acres, and the Lake Fire burned 31,089 acres of public and private property in Los Angeles County.
+On October 13, 2020, the Board of Supervisors approved a motion directing the Office of Emergency

+Management to activate the Recovery Section of the County Emergency Operations Center and coordinate with County departments to take all necessary actions to effectuate the recovery phase for the impacted communities.
+Public Works is the co-lead for the Debris Removal and Rebuild Task Force.